Pain in the ball of your foot is known as metatarsalgia. You can usually ease the pain yourself. But see a GP if it does not improve.

 Video: exercises to reduce pain in the ball of the foot

-This video demonstrates exercises that can help reduce pain in the ball of the foot.
+This video shows exercises that can help reduce pain in the ball of the foot.

 Media review due: 17 April 2022